RafaRpso/RafaRpso/README.md

 I'm a Brazilian Computer Science student currently learning Golang.
 I also know Java, JavaScript/TypeScript, PHP, Python, and Bash.
 My current interests include AI, and I'm improving my math knowledge to start working on models.

-In my free time, I enjoy playing chess, studying stem, and creating games, which you can find at <a href="https://faceleste.itch.io/">Faceleste</a>.
+In my free time, I enjoy playing chess, studying STEM, and creating games, which you can find at <a href="https://faceleste.itch.io/">Faceleste</a>.
 I also love literature.

 ### Find me here!
 </div>